disconnect/apache-websocket/README.md

 # apache-websocket

-The apache-websocket module is an Apache 2.x module that may be used to process requests using the WebSocket protocol.
+The apache-websocket module is an Apache 2.x server module that may be used to process requests using the WebSocket protocol by an Apache 2.x server.
 The module consists of a plugin architecture for handling WebSocket messaging.
 Doing so does _not_ require any knowledge of internal Apache structures.

-This implementation supports draft-07 through draft-10, and the older draft-76 of the WebSocket protocol.
+This implementation supports protocol versions 7, 8, and 13, along with the older draft-76 of the WebSocket protocol.
 Support for draft-75 is disabled by default, but it may be enabled through the draft-76 module configuration.

 Due to the extensive differences between the newer drafts and draft-76 implementations, and because of the Apache module architecture, two separate modules are used to support the different protocols.

-Although draft-76 is technically obsolete, it is the protocol version that is currently implemented by the various web browsers.
-When it is eventually supplanted by a newer draft or the official version, simply remove the draft-76 module and configuration to drop support.
+Although draft-76 is technically obsolete, it is the protocol version that is currently implemented by most of the web browsers.
+When all of the browsers finally move to support the latest protocol, simply remove the draft-76 module and configuration to drop support.

 ## Download